miykael/nipype-beginner-s-guide/homepage/neuroimaging.rst

 Specifics of MRI Data
 =====================

 MRI scanners output their neuroimaging data in a raw data format with which most analysis packages cannot work.  **DICOM** is a common, standardized, raw medical image format, but the format of your raw data may be something else; e.g., **PAR/REC** format from Philips scanners.
-Raw data is saved in `k-space <https://en.wikipedia.org/wiki/K-space_%28magnetic_resonance_imaging%29>`_format, and it needs to be converted into a format that the analysis packages can use.
+Raw data is saved in `k-space <https://en.wikipedia.org/wiki/K-space_%28magnetic_resonance_imaging%29>`_ format, and it needs to be converted into a format that the analysis packages can use.
 The most frequent format for newly generated data is called `NIfTI <http://nifti.nimh.nih.gov/>`_.
 If you are working with older datasets, you may encounter data in **Analyze** format.
 MRI data formats will have an **image** and a **header** part.
 For NifTI format, they are in the same file (.nii-file), whereas in the older Analyze format, they are in separate files (.img and .hdr-file).

 * The **image** is the actual data and is represented by a 3D matrix that contains a value (e.g. gray value) for each voxel.
 * The **header** contains information about the data like voxel dimension, voxel extend in each dimension, number of measured time points, a transformation matrix that places the 3D matrix from the **image** part in a 3D coordinate system, etc.